Ingenuity (helicopter): Sample Return Helicopter

 The idea of future Martian helicopters has been proposed.
 In March 2022, AeroVironment engineers, who previously created Ingenuity, presented the concept of a new helicopter with a payload of 280 g.
 A 90 g small manipulator arm with a two-fingered gripper and a self-propelled landing gear make it possible to use vehicles of this type instead of a fetch rover to select sample tubes cases with samples collected by Perseverance.
-At a briefing on 15 September 2022, Laurie Gleizes, director, NASA Science Mission Directorate confirmed her intention to use two of these helicopters.
+At a briefing on 15 September 2022, Laurie Glaze, director, NASA Science Mission Directorate confirmed her intention to use two of these helicopters.

 The choice of Ingenuity as the prototype for the intended pair of assembler helicopters was based on the impressive safety margin built into it by AeroVironment designers.
 In principle, even the limit of 100 landings for the high-wear shock absorbers of the chassis is sufficient to transfer all 43 sleeves.
 Multiple small payloads can be carried by these types of helicopters, deployed and re-deployed to various locations, to perform a variety of distributed and networked operations.

 Inertial navigation was one of the main challenges on Mars for Ingenuity.
 The helicopter needs to show the ability to accurately follow the track it has already "mapped" on previously collected NAV frame sets and land at the takeoff point.
 In a future sample return mission, each cartridge case would require a pair of flights ending at the point of departure.
 Landing accuracy was an assigned task of Ingenuitys 31st flight.
 The very thin atmosphere of Mars does not allow repeating the maneuvers and landing techniques of terrestrial helicopters.